Cleveland Guardians: 1896–1935: Columbus, Grand Rapids, and the early Cleveland years

 The origins of the team date back to 1896, when the team was founded as the Columbus Buckeyes, a team based in Columbus, Ohio and competing in the Western League.
 The club was owned by Tom Loftus, a close friend of both league president Ban Johnson and Charlie Comiskey, owner of the league's St. Paul Saints.
-In July 1899, the franchise swapped cities and names midseason with the Grand Rapids franchise of the Interstate League, becoming the Grand Rapids Prodigals while remaining in the Western League.
+In July 1899, the Western League franchise swapped cities midseason with the Grand Rapids franchise of the Interstate League, becoming the Grand Rapids Prodigals while remaining in the Western League.

 The 1899 Columbus/Grand Rapids team.
 Hall of Famer Rube Waddell is back row, second from the left.

 In 1900, the team moved to Cleveland and was named the Cleveland Lake Shores, coinciding with Ban Johnson's change of the league name from the Western League to the American League.
 In 1900, the American League was still considered a minor league.
 In 1901, the team was called the Cleveland Bluebirds or Blues when the American League broke with the National Agreement and declared itself a competing Major League.
-The Cleveland franchise was among its eight charter members, and is one of four teams that remain in its original city, along with Boston, Chicago, and Detroit.
+The Cleveland franchise was among its eight charter members and is one of four teams that remain in its original city, along with Boston, Chicago, and Detroit.